 Introduction

 The Bathymetric Surface Product incorporates aspects of the Navigation Surface concept where in addition to estimation of depth, an optional estimate of the uncertainty associated with the depth can be computed and preserved.
-To make the system suitable to support safety of navigation applications, there is a means to over-ride any automatically constructed depth estimates with ‘Hydrographer Privilege, (essentially, a means to specify directly the depth determined by a human observer as being the most significant in the area - irrespective of any statistical evidence to the contrary).
-The original grid values that are replaced by the hydrographer are preserved in the tracking list so that they can be restored if required.

 Figure 4-1 below shows a high-level overview of the structure of S-102.
 It shows that the Bathymetric Surface Product consists of a set of data comprising the HDF5 datasets plus a Digital Certification Block.
 The Digital Certification Block is mandatory when the data product is produced for navigational purposes so that the user can trace whether the data has been certified.
 The HDF5 file consists of metadata (spatial, feature and discovery), collocated coverages consisting of depth and uncertainty values, and a tracking list of overridden nodes.
 S-102 uses the S-100 Data Protection Scheme to ensure certification and authentication.